 When reading a manga that does not obviously contain any overt Japanese cultural references, one just has to look characterization to find it.
 On obvious characterizations would be the concept of the “tragic hero”, but I am not looking into this concept.
 While there are “tragic heros” in this manga who do die for their values, they are not the main characters in this manga.
 Edward and Alphonse represent a different find of character that is attractive to Japanese readers, the ideas of kouha characters and makoto values.
 When contrasted with the nanpa character type, which are seen as “soft masculinity” and are characterized by chasing after ladies and sexual masculinity, these values are must more moralistic and make a clear statement about the character.
 They also indicate that, since the manga does not turn into a true “tragedy” in the Shakespearian sense, Edward and Alphonse would not die at the end of the manga.
 Now usually these values are showcased in manga that are targeting a certain subculture, but I will be using their concepts here to point out that they can be applied to the main male characters, not just in Japanese literature but it Western literature as well.

-First lets discuss what kouha character type is.
+First lets discuss what a kouha character type is.
 The kouha male character is the embodiment of masculinity.
 It combines violence, valor, and bravado with stoicism and sense of chivalry.
 These types of characters also carry the idea of makoto, which means a purity of motive.
 This idea is easily applied to the concept of a character being corrupted by outside forces or by the society that surrounds them.
 Both Edward and Alphonse almost perfect representations of the kouha character type.
 Throughout the whole manga Edward and Alphonse, on their quest to recover their original bodies, remain uncorrupted by the increasingly apparent corrupted military government of Amestris.
 They are also able to retain their sense of makoto by remaining true to their promise to each other to obtain their original bodies.
 Even when they are confronted with the horrible truth that the legendary philosophers stone is made by sacrificing living humans, they remain true to themselves and their values by continuing to search for another way to retrieve their bodies.

 By remaining uncorrupted by the corrupt military, Edward and Alphonse are able to see the truth of what is going on not only in the present, but historically in their own country.
 Edward and Alphonse both emphasizing these traits and remaining uncorrupted, they have survive and help lead the country into a new peaceful era; which is shown at the very end of the manga when both Alphonse and Edward separate to research different teachings of alchemy from Xing and the other surrounding countries.
 By emphasizing both kouha and makoto in this manga, while in theory it targets a certain audience of younger men, these traits in the Edward and Alphonse allow readers to admire them.